kitbs/stubs/README.md

         // Called for each parsed file, instead of storing it
         // Useful for further modifications before you store it
-        // or posting to an API like stubbing a github repository
+        // or posting to an API like stubbing a GitHub repository

     })->render($variables);
 ```